 Define a deployment approval

-For a pre-deployment approval, choose the icon at the entry point of the environment and enable pre-deployment approvers.
+- For a pre-deployment approval, choose the icon at the entry point of the stage and enable pre-deployment approvers.

-For a post-deployment approval, choose the icon at the exit point of the environment and enable post-deployment approvers.
+- For a post-deployment approval, choose the icon at the exit point of the stage and enable post-deployment approvers.

-- If you are using Visual Studio Team Services (VSTS), you can use local groups managed in VSTS or Azure Active Directory (AAD) groups if they have been added into VSTS.
+- If you are using Azure Pipelines, you can use local groups managed in Azure Pipelines or Azure Active Directory (Azure AD) groups if they have been added into Azure Pipelines.

 - If you are using Team Foundation Server (TFS), you can use local groups managed in TFS or Active Directory (AD) groups if they have been added into TFS.